jingyeong27/DarkWeb_CSAM_KeywordAnalysis_Repository/README.md

-Derived Non-Sensitive Dataset and Analysis Code for

-“Hybrid Text Mining Models for Expanding Investigative Clues on Child Sexual Abuse in the Dark Web”

-Overview

-This repository provides derived, non-sensitive datasets and analysis codes supporting the manuscript “Hybrid Text Mining Models for Expanding Investigative Clues on Child Sexual Abuse in the Dark Web” (PLOS ONE submission).

-All harmful or illegal content (e.g., CSAM-related text or URLs) has been completely removed.
-Only anonymized, aggregated, and ethically compliant data and code are shared to ensure legal and research integrity.

-Contents
-🧾 Data Files

-Top 20 Keywords Extracted Using TF-IDF.csv – Top 20 keywords ranked by TF-IDF scores.

-Top 20 Keywords Extracted Using Eigenvector Centrality.csv – Top 20 keywords ranked by eigenvector centrality in the co-occurrence network.

-Top 20 Keywords Extracted Using Word2Vec.csv – Top 20 keywords derived from the Word2Vec model.

-word frequency distribution.csv – Word frequency distribution used for analysis and model validation.

-cooccurrence_network.pkl – Pickled NetworkX graph of the anonymized term co-occurrence network (nodes: terms, edges: co-occurrences).

-word2vec_embeddings.csv – Word2Vec embedding vectors for non-sensitive terms (first column: token, remaining columns: embedding dimensions).

-💻 Analysis Code

-This repository also includes the source code used for the analytical experiments described in the manuscript:

-tfidf_extraction.py – Implementation of TF–IDF-based keyword extraction.

-eigenvector_centrality.py – Co-occurrence network construction and eigenvector centrality computation.

-word2vec_extraction.py – Word2Vec model training and keyword similarity scoring.

-hybrid_model.py – Proposed hybrid model combining eigenvector centrality with TF–IDF and Word2Vec to enhance investigative keyword precision and contextual relevance.

-visualization.py – Network visualization utilities for keyword–term relations (using Pyvis or NetworkX).

-All codes were developed in Python (v3.10+), relying on open libraries such as gensim, networkx, and scikit-learn.
-They are shared for academic reproducibility, transparency, and independent validation.

-Ethical Compliance
+## Contents

+### 1. Data Files

+The repository contains the following **non-sensitive, derived datasets**:

+- **`Top 20 Keywords Extracted Using TF-IDF.csv`**
+  Top 20 keywords ranked by TF–IDF scores.

+- **`Top 20 Keywords Extracted Using Eigenvector Centrality.csv`**
+  Top 20 keywords ranked by eigenvector centrality in the term co-occurrence network.

+- **`Top 20 Keywords Extracted Using Word2Vec.csv`**
+  Top 20 keywords derived from the Word2Vec model.

+- **`word frequency distribution.csv`**
+  Word frequency distribution used for analysis and model validation.

+- **`cooccurrence_network.pkl`**
+  Pickled NetworkX graph of the anonymized term co-occurrence network
+  (nodes: terms, edges: co-occurrence relationships).

+- **`word2vec_embeddings.csv`**
+  Word2Vec embedding vectors for non-sensitive terms
+  (first column: token, remaining columns: embedding dimensions).

+---

+### 2. Analysis Code

+This repository also includes the **analysis code** used to implement the methods described in the manuscript:

+- **`tfidf_extraction.py`**
+  Implementation of TF–IDF–based keyword extraction.

+- **`eigenvector_centrality.py`**
+  Construction of the co-occurrence network and computation of eigenvector centrality.

+- **`word2vec_extraction.py`**
+  Training of the Word2Vec model and computation of semantic similarity scores.

+- **`hybrid_model.py`**
+  Implementation of the **proposed hybrid model** that combines:
+  - eigenvector centrality (structural centrality),
+  - TF–IDF–based statistical rarity, and
+  - Word2Vec–based semantic similarity
+  to improve investigative keyword precision and contextual relevance.

+- **`visualization.py`**
+  Utility functions for visualizing term–term and keyword–term relationships
+  (e.g., NetworkX / Pyvis–based visualizations).

+All scripts are implemented in **Python 3.10+** and rely on open-source libraries such as
+`gensim`, `networkx`, `scikit-learn`, and `pandas`.
+They are shared to promote **reproducibility, transparency, and independent validation** of the study.

+---

+## Ethical Compliance

 The original dark web text data used in this study contained materials related to child sexual abuse (CSAM);
-therefore, the raw corpus is not disclosed due to legal and ethical restrictions.
+therefore, the **raw corpus (including original text and URLs) cannot be disclosed** due to legal and ethical restrictions.

+All files in this repository are **derived, filtered, and fully sanitized**.
+While certain terms may still be related to crime contexts at a lexical level,
+no directly harmful, explicit, or operationally actionable content is included.
-All datasets and codes provided here are fully sanitized and intended for academic replication only.
+The datasets and code are provided **solely for academic reproducibility and verification purposes**.

-Researchers reproducing this work must ensure compliance with their own institutional ethical review processes.
+Researchers who wish to replicate the study are expected to:

+- obtain and process their own datasets in accordance with institutional review procedures, relevant laws, and ethical guidelines, and
+- apply the data collection, preprocessing, and analysis pipeline described in the manuscript
+  using the code and derived resources published in this repository.